austin-taylor/pixyll/_posts/2016-12-17-build-a-world-class-monitoring-system-enterprise-small-office-home.md

 If you don't tune Elasticsearch or Suricata, the stack will eventually fail.
 Your server **MUST** be configured or the availability will not be reliable.

 Hope you found this guide helpful and if you have any questions, please post them in the comments section below.

+_Special Thanks to Jason S. for providing the step-by-step USB mount steps_